List of Austin City Limits lineups by year: 2025

-The 2025 Austin City Limits Music Festival is scheduled to take place over two weekends: October 3–5 and October 10–12, at Zilker Park in Austin, Texas.
-The headliners announced include Hozier, Luke Combs, Cage the Elephant, Empire of the Sun, Sabrina Carpenter, The Strokes, Doechii, Djo, John Summit, Feid, T-Pain, and Mk.gee.
+The 2025 Austin City Limits Music Festival took place over two weekends: October 3–5 and October 10–12, at Zilker Park in Austin, Texas.
+The headliners included Hozier, Luke Combs, Cage the Elephant, Empire of the Sun, Sabrina Carpenter, The Strokes, Doechii, Djo, John Summit, Feid, T-Pain, and Mk.gee.
 On August 29, 2025, Doja Cat withdrew from the lineup citing scheduling and album-release commitments, and festival organizers announced The Killers as the Sunday headliner for both weekends in her place.